 in Physical Therapy from New York Medical College (NYMC).

-this program, students will complete their bachelor’s degree at the
+In this 4+3 program, students will complete their bachelor’s

-Mount while taking the prerequisite courses for entrance into the
+degree at the Mount while taking the prerequisite courses for

-Physical Therapy program at NYMC.
-Upon meeting the requirements of
+entrance into the Physical Therapy program at NYMC.
+Upon meeting

-the program, candidates will apply to NYMC.
-After successful
+the requirements of the program, candidates will apply to NYMC.

-completion of the program, students will be awarded a doctorate
+After successful completion of the program, students will be

 Three courses in Biology, including Human Anatomy and Physiology